Morbid Tales (1984)

-Unfortunately, "Nocturnal Fear" does nothing to capitalize on the horrific feeling
+Unfortunately, "Nocturnal Fear" does nothing to capitalize on the horrific

-they wish to close the album out.
+whatever they wish to close the album out.

-All in all, Morbid Tales is a good E.P., though a definite step down from
+All in all, Morbid Tales is a good E.P., though a definite step

-identity of its own and managed to influence many bands that came later.
+an identity of its own and managed to influence many bands that came later.